Serving Greater Edmonton, Sherwood Park, Grande Prairie, St. Albert1-855-242-6798

 Of the methods available today, Basement Systems Edmonton recommends Basement System's patented Flexispan Basement Wall Crack Repair System.
-We install this system in St. Albert, Edmonton, Sherwood Park, Spruce Grove, Grande Prairie, Leduc, Camrose, Lloydminster, Wetaskiwin, Fort Saskatchewan, Lacombe, Stony Plain, Nisku, Cold Lake, Hinton, Westlock, Bonnyville, and the surrounding areas in Alberta.
+We install this system in St. Albert, Sherwood Park, Grande Prairie, Spruce Grove, Grande Prairie, Leduc, Camrose, Lloydminster, Wetaskiwin, Fort Saskatchewan, Lacombe, Stony Plain, Nisku, Cold Lake, Hinton, Westlock, Bonnyville, and the surrounding areas in Alberta.

 Call or contact us today for a free foundation wall crack repair estimate!

 That being said, if other repair methods never worked, they wouldn't be used at all.

 Most basement wall crack repairs work some of the time.
 However, like most building practices, there is a bad way, a good way, and a best way to do it.
 Here are some of the repairs that we at Basement Systems Edmonton DO NOT RECOMMEND.

 A commonly used method to repair wall cracks in Alberta is to plug the crack with a caulk seal.
 This kind of fix is only skin deep- water will still fill the crack behind the patch.
 Efflorescence- a white, powdery mineral salt deposited by the water, breaks the caulk's seal, while the pressure of the water makes the caulk peel off.
 This kind of repair will last between 6 months and one year.

 Homeowners and waterproofers will sometimes try to fix a basement crack by chiseling an inverted V-groove in the wall and filling the groove with hydraulic cement.